 “Therefore this is what the Sovereign Lord says: I myself am against you, Jerusalem, and I will inflict punishment on you in the sight of the nations.
 Because of all your detestable idols, I will do to you what I have never done before and will never do again.
 Therefore in your midst fathers will eat their children, and children will eat their fathers.
 I will inflict punishment on you and will scatter all your survivors to the winds.”
 (Ezekiel 5:8-10)

 The situation described here is the siege of Jerusalem before the city finally fell to the Babylonians in 587 BC.
-The idea of someone so siegedesperate that they would become a cannibal and eat their own child or parent makes us sick.
+The idea of someone so desperate that they would become a cannibal and eat their own child or parent makes us sick.
 But even more amazing in these verses is that this was God’s punishment.
 He drove them to this.

 And we think, “Why?”
 How could God be so harsh and so severe with his punishment?
 In some ways it just doesn’t seem fair.